-- If the individual moved to a different county while the voter registration books are closed [October 11, 2022- November 8, 2022], then the individual should be permitted to vote in his old county of residence for one (1) election only.
+- If the individual moved to a different county while the voter registration books are closed (April 18, 2023- May 22, 2023), then the individual should be permitted to vote in his old county of residence for one (1) election only.
 The individual should be instructed to register in their new county of residence.
-The individual should be given a voter registration card to complete and mail to the county clerk in the new county. - If the individual moved to a different county before the voter registration books closed on October 11, 2022, and failed to change their registration, then the individual is not eligible to vote in the old county or the new county of residence.
+The individual should be given a voter registration card to complete and mail to the County Clerk in the new county. - If the individual moved to a different county before the voter registration books closed on April 17, 2023, and failed to change their registration, then the individual is not eligible to vote in the old county or the new county of residence.
 The individual should be instructed to register in their new county of residence so that they will be eligible to vote in the next election.
-The individual should be given a voter registration card to complete and mail to the county clerk in the new county.
+The individual should be given a voter registration card to complete and mail to the County Clerk in the new county.

-Tip:

-If you are working out of a Vote Center and voter has to have their registration updated to their correct address (or has any other issue), they should be pulled to a customer service table so that the line can continue to move while they are getting taken care of.
+Tip: If you are working out of a Vote Center and a voter has to have their registration updated to their correct address (or has any other issue), they should be pulled to a customer service table so that the line can continue to move while they are being taken care of.
 If you are working in a Precinct or Consolidated Location, you can have one of the other Election Officers take them a side and get the voter fixed up.